 Getting injured at work and filing a workers’ compensation claim is an introduction to a lot of legal terms and jargon.
 One of the most controversial terms related to workers’ comp is that of maximum medical improvement, or MMI.
 Initially, the injured employee wants to get the needed medical treatment for their injuries.
 Their concern is with their immediate needs and the cost of medical treatment.
 The extent of their injuries and the impact on their job isn’t always apparent right away.

 That’s why it’s so important to report injuries and get medical treatment even if the injury doesn’t seem significant.
 Workers must report their injuries to their employer within a specific time frame to obtain workers’ compensation.
-If they keep working after an injury, they could miss the deadline.
+If they keep working after an injury, they, their San Diego workers comp lawyer, workers compensation attorney, or their work injury lawyer could miss the deadline.
 They also risk making their injury worse.

 How Workers’ Compensation Works